Braze (BRZE)

 With its technology powering interactions with 6.2 billion monthly active users across the digital landscape, Braze (NASDAQ:BRZE) provides a platform that helps brands build and maintain direct relationships with their customers through personalized, cross-channel messaging and engagement.

-- Annual revenue growth of 39.9% over the last five years was superb and indicates its market share is rising
+- Impressive 38.4% annual revenue growth over the last five years indicates it’s winning market share

-- One risk is its historical operating margin losses show it had an inefficient cost structure while scaling
+- A downside is its historical operating margin losses show it had an inefficient cost structure while scaling

 Why Is Now The Time To Buy Braze?